erikfransson/CCBuilder/README.md

 * System size, L
 * Grid size, M
 * Populate voxel parameters
-  * Number of trials for placing a grain onto the grid
+  * Number of trials for placing a grain onto the grid, nr_tries
-  * Amplitude of displacement when finding optimal place in grid
+  * Amplitude of displacement when finding optimal place on grid, delta
 * Monte Carlo parameters
-  * Number of MC steps
+  * Number of MC steps, mc_steps
-  * Effective temperature kbT
+  * Effective temperature, kBT

 ### Generating grains and populating voxels
 Here the process of placing triangular prism onto the grid is explained.
 First the WC grains (truncated triangles objects) are prepared by

-`prepare_triangles(vol_frac_goal, L)`
+`ccb.prepare_triangles(vol_frac_goal, L)`

 where the position, size, shape and orientation of each grain is drawn from random distributions.
 Then optionally the midpoints of the grains can be optimized, ie trying to separate them as much as possible, by